FuelLabs/fuel-indexer/docs/src/examples/simple-native.md

 We'll start by creating a database.
 This step assumes some familiarity with [creating Postgres roles and databases](https://learn.coderslang.com/0120-databases-roles-and-tables-in-postgresql/).
 In this example we're using an `indexer` database owned by a `postgres` role without a password.

-- Note that some of these commands may differ based on your local setup
+> Note that some of these commands may differ based on your local setup

 ```bash
 createdb -U postgres indexer
 ```

 Next we'll bootstrap our database by running some migrations.
-These migrations are repsonsible for creating our `graph_registry`.
+These migrations are responsible for creating our `graph_registry`.

-- The `graph_registry` is a component that is responsible for keeping track of database columns and columns types.
+> The `graph_registry` is a component that is responsible for keeping track of database columns and columns types.
 The `graph_registry` is largely abstracted away from the user, but can be seen by inspecting the `graph_registry` schema.

 ```bash
 cd fuel-indexer/